Can you make rain in your own home?

 - Wait (while you do something else).

-- After several hours, water droplets can be seen on the upper part of the bottle.
+- After several hours, drops of water can be seen on the upper part of the bottle.

 In nature, there is no boiling water in the ocean or a lake to generate steam.
 Rain forms due to evaporation of surface water.
 Evaporation takes place continuously despite not being visible.